The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Introduction

-In contrast, we show that that the contact process with vigilance exhibits a phase transition in $\lambda$ for every fixed $\alpha$ on graphs satisfying the isoperimetric inequality given in assumption \ref{assumption:isoperimetric}, which include configuration model random graphs where the degree distribution follows a power law distribution with power $\gamma > 3$ and minimum degree $3$.
-From this contrast, we observe that an individual versus a communal response to an epidemic can have a substantial impact on survival and extinction of an epidemic.
+In contrast with the contact process with isolation and SIRS models, we show that the contact process with vigilance exhibits a phase transition in $\lambda$ for every fixed $\alpha$ between linear survival time and exponential survival time on graphs satisfying the isoperimetric inequality given in Assumption~\ref{assumption:isoperimetric}.
+These graphs include configuration model random graphs where the degree distribution follows a power law distribution with power law exponent $\gamma > 3$ and minimum degree $3$.
+We therefore observe that an individual versus a community-influenced response to an epidemic can have a substantial impact on survival and extinction of the epidemic.